digitalz4k/cmw/README.md

 # CINEMANAGER

-Cinemanager is a webapp built with PHP, SQL, and Javascript.
+Cinemanager is a webapp built with PHP, MariaDB, and Javascript.

   - Create a list of your favorite movies
   - Upload poster movie and attach a Youtube video trailer